tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

             end

     Map-Reduce in vshard can be divided into three stages: Ref, Map, and Reduce.
-    The first stage ensures data consistency while executing the user's function on all nodes.
+    The first stage ensures data consistency while executing the user's function (``function_name``) on all nodes.
-    Consistency, defined for map-reduce, is not compatible with rebalancing.
+    Keep in mind that consistency is incompatible with rebalancing (it breaks data consistency).
+    Map-reduce and rebalancing are mutually exclusive, they compete for the cluster time.
-    Any bucket move would make the sender and receiver nodes 'inconsistent', so it is impossible to call a function on them to access all the data without :ref:`vshard.storage.bucket_ref() <storage_api-bucket_ref>`.
+    Any bucket move would make the sender and receiver nodes inconsistent, so it is impossible to call a function on them to access all the data without :ref:`vshard.storage.bucket_ref() <storage_api-bucket_ref>`.
     It makes the Ref stage intricate, as it should work together with the rebalancer to ensure they do not block each other.

     For this, the storage has a special scheduler for bucket moves and storage refs.
+    Storage ref is a volatile counter defined on each instance.
+    It is incremented when a map-reduce request comes and decremented when it ends.
+    Storage ref pins the entire instance with all its buckets, not just a single bucket (like bucket ref).

-    It shares storage time between them fairly.
+    Te scheduler shares storage time between bucket moves and storage refs fairly.
     The definition of fairness depends on how long and frequent the moves and refs are.
     It can be configured using storage options ``sched_move_quota`` and ``sched_ref_quota``.
     Keep in mind that the scheduler configuration may affect map-reduce requests if used a lot during rebalancing.